 Not only is gum disease a frequent cause for tooth loss in adults, but it can also prompt other health issues such as heart disease, kidney disease, and Alzheimer’s.

-Regular dental exams, cleanings, with a dentist and good oral hygiene practices at home will help reduce your risk for gun disease.
+Regular dental exams and cleanings with a dentist and good oral hygiene practices at home will help reduce your risk for gum disease.

 - What is Gum Disease?